honey-team/material-calculator/README.md

 # material-calculator
-Matrial calculator for Windows using Flet Python
+Material calculator for Windows using Flet Python